themagicalmammal/howtolinux/README.md

  ```
  ### Masking and Disabling some useless services
  #### DISCLAIMER
  ##### PLEASE DO THIS AT YOUR OWN RISK.
-WHILE THIS IS SAFE TO DO YOU CAN STILL MESS UP YOUR SYSTEM IF YOU DO NOT READ THIS CAREFULLY.
-PLEASE READ AND UNDERSTAND EVERYTHING BEFORE YOU PROCEED.
+WHILE THIS IS SAFE TO DO YOU CAN STILL MESS UP YOUR SYSTEM SO, PLEASE READ THIS CAREFULLY AND UNDERSTAND EVERYTHING BEFORE YOU PROCEED.
  - **ModemManager** is a DBus-activated daemon that controls mobile broadband (2G/3G/4G) interfaces.
 If you don’t have a mobile broadband interface — built-in, paired with a mobile phone via Bluetooth, or USB dongle — you don’t need this.
  ```bash
  sudo systemctl disable ModemManager.service